Student Engagement Workgroup for Advancing Public Safety Diversity, Inclusion and Engagement Goals

 Some of the group’s accomplishments include the following: a proposal that resulted in the approval for a Public Safety Satellite Office; the passing of the PEACE Bill (1516-0010) via the SGA Senate; and a joint social event during IC Color Week with the Public Safety/Residential Life Workgroup.

 While the meetings are agenda driven they are also extremely flexible which allows us opportunity to discuss issues, concerns or other topics of interest as they develop.
-For example, last semester we decided as a group to forego the agenda and spend our weekly time partaking in our traditional meal and sharing information and experiences related to what was occurring on campus and around the world.
-Additionally, Dr. Roger Richardson, Interim Chief Diversity Officer, will join us as his schedule allows.
+For example, we may choose to forego the agenda and spend our weekly time partaking in our traditional meal and sharing information and experiences related to what was occurring on campus and around the world.

 As the result of some of our student members graduating or studying abroad this semester, Public Safety and our students who are returning to the workgroup are seeking other students to join us.
 The group is largely informal and intimate (8-10).
 If you are interested in meeting and eating with Public Safety this semester and you have ideas that you would like to contribute, please contact me directly at firstname.lastname@example.org or call (607) 274-3758.
 There is no criteria or condition for becoming a member of this group outside from a genuine interest in helping us advance our goals while strengthening the relationship between our students and your Public Safety providers.